 The Mind behind the Mask: 3D Technology and the Portrayal of Abraham Lincoln

-This ebook that will combine the 3D scans of the Lincoln life masks with an interdisciplinary learning experience for 8-12th grade students.
-Through combining 3D technology instruction and a guided historical discovery of Abraham Lincoln, students will learn important STEM and historical thinking skills that align to the Common Core, the new C3 framework, and the Next Generation Science Standards.
-The resource is schedule for release in the fall of 2014.
-Click here to sign up for a one-time notification of its release.
+This ebook combines the 3D scans of the Lincoln life masks with an interdisciplinary learning experience for 8-12th grade students.
+Through combining 3D technology instruction and a guided historical discovery of Abraham Lincoln, students will learn important STEM and historical thinking skills.

 American Innovations in an Age of Discovery: Teaching Science and Engineering through Historical Reconstructions